 If you are required to file a final return, you are also required to furnish Forms W-2 to your employees by the due date of your final return.
 File Forms W-2 and W-3 with the SSA by the last day of the month that follows the due date of your final return.
-Do not send an original or copy of your Form 941 or Form 944 to the SSA.
+Don't send an original or copy of your Form 941 or Form 944 to the SSA.
 See the General Instructions for Forms W-2 and W-3 for more information.

 Filing late returns for previous years.
 If possible, get a copy of Form 941 or Form 944 (and separate instructions) with a revision date showing the year for which your delinquent return is being filed.
-See Ordering Employer Tax Forms and Publications, earlier, for various ways to secure any necessary forms and instructions.
-Contact the IRS at 1-800-829-4933 if you have any questions.
+See Ordering Employer Tax Forms and Publications, earlier.
+Contact the IRS at 1-800-829-4933 if you have any questions about filing late returns.